elidoran/eventa/README.md

 1. **start()** - convenience function which emits a `'start'` event.
 Its purpose is to encourage a focus of setting up event listeners at load including special `'start'` ones to get things going once it's all ready.
 2. **load()** - used to load other packages and local modules into the Eventa.
 Its purpose is to help split up the event listener providers into separate modules and, allow packages to provide common event listeners.
 3. **waitFor()** - An advanced `on()` which calls the specified listener when **all** the specified events have occurred.
 It gathers their arguments and provides those to the listener in the same order as the event names are provided.
 By default it expects each event emits a single argument.
 To accept multiple arguments provide `{many:true}` as the options arg.
 4. **forward()** - Emit an Eventa event on another emitter.
 Optionally, with a different event name.
 The opposite of `watch()`.
 It has the opposite argument order to watch.
-Event forwards an event to another emitter, so, `eventa.forward('event', emitter, ...)`.
+Eventa forwards an event to another emitter, so, `eventa.forward('event', emitter, ...)`.
 A "handle" is returned with a `remove()` function to remove the forward.
 5. **watch()** - Emit another emitter's event on the Eventa.
 Optionally, with a different event name.
 The opposite of `forward()`.
 It has the opposite argument order to forward.
-Event watches another emitter for an event, so, `eventa.watch(emitter, 'event', ...)`.
+Eventa watches another emitter for an event, so, `eventa.watch(emitter, 'event', ...)`.
 A "handle" is returned with a `remove()` function to remove the watcher.
 The third argument accepts a function to call with the args from the event listener.
 It allows creating an array of arguments to provide to the watch's event listener.
 Essentially, changing the other emitter's event arguments into ones of your own.
 6. **watchError()** - A special case of `watch()` for `'error'` events.
 Specify the emitter to watch and an error message to use.
 It expects the error will be emitted with a single error argument.
 It will emit on Eventa with a single argument as well.
 It will have an `error` property containing the error message specified to `watchError()` and, an `Error` property with the error object provided to the original listener.
 7. **accept** - Provides a callback function which will emit each argument as an event using the name specified in the array.
 The order of the names is used to match them to the arguments.
 Use this to have it emit the usual error or result arguments with custom names.
 If the name `'error'` is used then it receives the same treatment as in `watchError()` to produce an object with both `'error'` and `'Error'` properties.

 ```javascript
 // 1. start()